GetClaimClam/claimclam-takehome-assessment/README.md

 ## Requirements
 Backend(golang preffered):
-1. Create an api-gateway service for podcasts microservice with basic rate limiting, heartbit and input validation functions
+1. Create an api-gateway service for podcasts microservice with basic error handling and input validation functions

 UI(next.js preffered):
 1. Create a controlled input field to fetch podcasts.
 By default you should request all podcasts on initial load.